 No matter what your plans, here are easy ways to get the most bang for your buck.

 Work your shoulders.
-“Go to shoulder-season destinations,” says Chen.
-“In spring, places that flourish during summer or winter, such as national parks, late-season ski destinations, lakeside towns, northern islands and beach towns, offer affordable prices compared to high-season rates.”
+Shoulder-season destinations are great ways to save money.
+That means visiting places that flourish during summer or winter, such as national parks, ski destinations, lakeside towns, northern islands and beach towns, in the spring or fall instead of their high seasons.

 Shop around for airfare.
 And don’t forget to use your NEA benefits!
-Log into NEA Click & Save and check out the Travel section for deals on airfare, hotels and more.
+Log into NEA Travel: Flights and score deals on airfare.

 Save on a car rental.
 Need a rental for a spring-break road trip?
-Save when you reserve your vehicle through one of our 5 car rental partners!
+Save when you reserve your vehicle through NEA Travel: Car Rental.

 Consider joining a home swap community, like HomeExchange.com.
 “Membership costs $150 per year, and besides staying in a home for free, you get access to amenities such as kitchens to prepare your own food and laundry machines to cut down on paying for that extra checked bag,” explains Pickell.
 “Essentially, once you’ve paid the transport costs of getting there, you can match your cost of living at home while you’re on vacation so you end up saving at least 50% on vacation costs.”